Fact Sheet - Bailiffs and High Court Writs

 You told the bailiff to leave your property

-If the bailiff lacks a Writ of Control displaying your accurate address, or if they decline to present the Writ of Control upon your request, you have the authority to instruct the bailiff to vacate the premises promptly.
-According to Morris v Beardmore [1980] 71 Cr App 256, the bailiff is obligated to depart with reasonable haste.
-Paragraph 26 of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 stipulates that the bailiff must furnish the Writ of Control upon the debtor's demand.
-Should such requirements be flouted, Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 empowers the debtor to initiate legal action for the breach.
+If the bailiff does not have a Writ of Control showing your correct address, or the bailiff refuses to show you the Writ of Control, you can tell the bailiff to quietly leave the property.
+The bailiff must leave with all due reasonable speed, Morris v Beardmore [1980] 71 Cr App 256.
+Paragraph 26 of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 says the bailiff must show the Writ of Control at the debtor's request.
+Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor may bring proceedings for the breach.

 You displayed a notice telling the bailiff to leave the property

-Paragraph 14(6) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 grants bailiffs permission to enter premises where the debtor resides or conducts business activities.
-A bailiff, acting within the bounds of the law, can disregard a notice instructing them to depart.
-According to Paragraph 66(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, a bailiff who acts in contravention of the provisions outlined in Schedule 12 or operates under a defective instrument does not qualify as a trespasser.
-Section 63 of the Tribunals, Courts and Enforcement Act 2007 specifies that an individual may serve as an enforcement agent provided they possess a valid certificate.
-In the event that the bailiff lacks a valid certificate, the debtor retains the right to pursue legal action against the bailiff for trespassing.
+Paragraph 14(6) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs may enter premises where the debtor lives or carries on a trade or business.
+A bailiff, lawfully acting, can ignore a notice telling him to leave.
+Paragraph 66(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff acting in breach of the Schedule 12 provisions or under a defective instrument is not a trespasser.
+Section 63 of the Tribunals, Courts and Enforcement Act 2007 says a person may act as an enforcement agent under a valid certificate.
+If the bailiff does not have a valid certificate, the debtor can sue the bailiff without a valid certificate, for trespass.

 The bailiff jammed his boot into your door to stop you from closing it

-Paragraph 24(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 explicitly prohibits bailiffs from employing force against individuals.
-In accordance with Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, should such a breach occur, the debtor maintains the right to pursue legal recourse.
-If a bailiff resorts to forceful tactics, such as forcibly entering premises, the enforcement action is deemed unlawful, as established in Rai & Rai v Birmingham City Council [1993].
-Section 20 of the Offences Against the Person Act 1861 delineates that causing grievous bodily harm constitutes a offence.
-While law enforcement may categorise such incidents as civil matters, the term "civil matter" is often employed as a euphemism within policing circles to denote crimes that they are disinclined to investigate.
+Paragraph 24(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs may not use force against people.
+Paragraph 66 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the debtor can sue for the breach.
+If the bailiff takes a money transfer or removes goods after putting his boot into the door, then the enforcement is illegal.
+Rai & Rai v Birmingham City Council [1993].
+Section 20 of the Offences Against the Person Act 1861 says a person inflicting grievous bodily harm is guilty of a misdemeanour.
+Police might say the crime is a civil matter, but the expression, "civil matter" is a police buzzword for a crime they don't want to investigate.

 The bailiff was wearing a body worn video camera